whitebox-research/c2-proving-ground-martinez-cot/README.md

 ### Acknowledgements
-We gratefully acknowledge the support of the AI Interpretability Fellowship from WhiteBox Research, which provided both training in interpretability and evaluation methodologies, as well as financial support for this project.
-We also thank Angel Martinez for conceptualizing the project and providing guidance throughout all stages of its development.
+We are grateful to the AI Interpretability Fellowship from WhiteBox Research for their support, which included training in interpretability and evaluation methodologies as well as financial assistance for this project.
+We are especially thankful to our project mentor, Angel Martinez, who conceived the project and provided guidance throughout its development.
+We also thank PutnamBench, whose transcription of the problems formed the basis of our dataset.
+Finally, we thank Arcuschin et al. (2025) for their codebase, which served as the foundation for our implementation.

 ### References (partial)